frovedis/frovedis/doc/manual/manual_python.md

 When it is None (not specified explicitly), an empty FrovedisGroupedDataframe instance is created.

 __Purpose__
 It is used for a specific purpose.
-It's instance is created in order to hold result of groupby method calls.
+It is instance is created in order to hold result of groupby method calls.
 This instance can then further be used with aggregate functions such as mean(), sem(), etc.

 **Creating FrovedisGroupedDataframe instance using groupby operation:**